wiut00010156/WebTech.CW2/README.md

 <li> Body-parser - This extracts the entire body portion of an incoming request stream and exposes it on req.body </li>
 </ul>

-You can have a look at my repository by clicking on this link(https://github.com/ 'web todo')
+You can have a look at my repository by clicking on this link(https://github.com/wiut00010156/WebTech.CW2.git)

 <br>